Sorting a million 32-bit integers in 2MB of RAM using Python

 file.write(struct.pack(len(numbers) * "i", *numbers))

-Read limited size data into memory#
+Read limited size data into memory

-array module#
+array module

+Compactly represent an array of basic values.
+Using much less memory than a list.
 In array("i"), the "i" is the typecode.
 Which means elements in the array should be type i, which is C type signed int and python type int.

 def int_array_from_file(int_file, buffer_size=4000):